orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *You can of course reprogram a rock to do something interesting.
-But can you notice that it - does - something interesting b*
+But how would you know that it does something interesting?*
 ***[], []***
 ***, 2XXX***